Theft of $2.7M over 7 years nets lengthy prison term for Edmonton bookkeeper | CBC News

 Mella stole that money too.

-"The most telling aspect of the case was Mr. Mella's greed and complete disregard for Mr. Szybunka," the judge observed.
+"The most telling aspect of the case was Mr. Mella's greed and complete disregard for Mr. Szybunka," the judge wrote.
 "There was no evidence of any motive other than greed."

 Szybunka called in forensic accountants to review bank statements and company books.